 - 1. Ensure Board partners work together in an effective manner to protect adults from all forms of abuse and neglect. - 2.
-Consider and act upon the impact of new legislation and statutory guidance on safeguarding practice, for example, Liberty Protection Safeguards, Domestic Abuse Act 2021. - 3.
+Consider and act upon the impact of new legislation and statutory guidance on safequarding practice, for example, Liberty Protection Safequards, Domestic Abuse Act 2021. - 3.
 Engage and Collaborate with the Local Safeguarding Children Partnerships, Community Safety Partnerships, Domestic Abuse Steering Groups, Health and Well-being Boards, Tees Exploitation Group (TEG) and partners to deliver joint priorities and objectives. - 4.
 Engage and collaborate with the multi-partnership and multi-agency development work regarding Missing Adults, Transitions, Contextual Safeguarding and Adult Sexual Exploitation. - 5.
 Further embed trauma informed practice, strengths based and person-centered approaches to all safeguarding adults' work. - 6.
 Explore different safeguarding operating models and joint protocols to enhance partnership working and information sharing.

-- The Team Around the Individual process was fully reviewed in consultation with partners.
-The new and re-branded High Risk Adults Panel (HRAP) was launched. - A new Policy, Procedure and Practice (PPP) Sub-Group was reinstated to review the necessary TSAB policies and procedures.
+The Team Around the Individual process was fully reviewed in consultation with partners.
+The new and re-branded High Risk Adults Panel (HRAP) was launched.

+A new Policy, Procedure and Practice (PPP) Sub-Group was reinstated to review the necessary TSAB policies and procedures.
+This included a thorough review of the Decision Support Guidance.